microsoft/crn-engine/README.md

 ## Getting Started

-For building on Windows, the following are required:
+The instructions for building on Windows are as follows:

-- Visual Studio 2019
+1. Install Visual Studio 2019

+    The components required are:
     - Workloads tab:
         - .NET desktop development
         - Desktop development with C++